ES7/Deep-Learning/Geology/README.md

-I have created a Deep Learning model which predicts the name of rock.
+I have created a Deep Learning model which takes the images of rocks as input and predicts the name of rock.